 In the 2010 first-year MLB player draft, Boston College had six players selected, most in program history.
 In fact, three Eagles were taken in the first 10 rounds of the draft - another program first.

 Boston College also had a major presence in the 2009 draft, as Sanchez was selected fourth overall by the Pittsburgh Pirates, the highest pick ever for the Eagles' baseball program.
 Belfiore was then taken in Comp Round A (45th overall) by the Arizona Diamondbacks, making the pair the two highest draft picks taken in the same draft from Boston College.

 Aoki mentored six all-ACC performers in his four seasons as head coach, including the program's only two first-team nominees in Sanchez (2009) and Mickey Wiswall (2010).
 Four Eagles earned all-conference honors in 2009, the most since joining the ACC.
 Aoki's teams also produced eight all-New England selections, five all-ACC Academic Team members and two All-Americans (Belfiore and Sanchez).

-Before assuming his duties at Columbia, Aoki spent four years (1995-98) as assistant coach at Dartmouth.
-In that position, he focused his efforts on the team's infielders and hitters, while also serving as the program's recruiting coordinator.
-He began his coaching career in 1992 as head coach at Manchester (Conn.)
-Community College, then served two seasons (1993-94) as an assistant coach at Ohio University.
+He began his coaching career in 1992 as head coach at Manchester (Connecticut) Community College, then served two seasons (1993-94) as an assistant coach at Ohio University.

 Aoki owns an undergraduate degree from Davidson in English (1990) and a master's degree from Ohio University in physical education in athletic administration (1994).
 Aoki played one summer of professional baseball in the Netherlands -- for the HCAW Tigers of the Dutch Major League -- following his graduation.